tasusu/tasusu.github.io/publications.rst

       `IEEE International Symposium on Information Theory (ISIT), 2014 <http://www.isit2014.org>`_

-    - **A Generalization of Submodular Cover via the Diminishing Return Property on the Integer Lattice** [`PDF <http://papers.nips.cc/paper/5927-a-generalization-of-submodular-cover-via-the-diminishing-return-property-on-the-integer-lattice.pdf>`_]
+    - **A Generalization of Submodular Cover via the Diminishing Return Property on the Integer Lattice** [`Proceedings <http://papers.nips.cc/paper/5927-a-generalization-of-submodular-cover-via-the-diminishing-return-property-on-the-integer-lattice>`_]

       with Yuichi Yoshida